Career Fairs in Chicago (2025): Where to Go, What to Bring, and How to Stand Out

 Are in-person career fairs worth it?

-Yes.
-Meeting recruiters in person helps you make lasting impressions, practice networking, and access job openings that may not be advertised online.
+Yes, in-person career fairs are worth it as meeting recruiters in person helps you make lasting impressions, practice networking, and access job openings that may not be advertised online.

 Can I get hired at a career fair?